shapeshifter/shapeshifter-specification/docs/about/scope.md

 However, UFTP can equally be used for grid constraint services between an AGR and TSO.

 The messages defined in UFTP can also be used for flexibility trading in the plan phase between an AGR and BRP.
-See the USEF Framework Specifications [3] for a complete description of this alternative use.
+See the USEF Framework Specifications [^B3] for a complete description of this alternative use.

+[^B3]: USEF, "USEF - The FrameWork Specifications 2015," 2015.
+[Online].